WSET Level 2 Award in Wines – Online

 We’ll confirm the exam date for each online course when restrictions are lifted.
-The exam papers are posted to the WSET team and One Foot in the Grapes will let you know if you have been succesful.
+The exam papers are posted to the WSET team.
+One Foot in the Grapes will let you know if you have been successful.
 If you pass, you’ll receive a WSET certificate and also a lapel pin.

 There is an option to take the exam online.
 This is useful if you’re unable to travel into Liverpool or live outside the region.
 There’s an additional charge of £25 for an online exam.
 The price for studying online for the WSET Level 2 Award in Wines, with an online exam, is £305.
-We will confirm the online exam date a week before each course starts.
+We will agree the date of the online exam at the time of registration, at a time to suit you.
 There are certain technical requirements (check here) and before choosing an online exam we recommend you contact us and we’ll explain the options.

 You’ll learn to taste and describe wine using the WSET Level 2 Systematic Approach to Tasting Wine®(SAT).
 To fully enjoy and understand the modules, One Foot in the Grapes advises that you should try at least 20 wines in the online course.
-You will buy these for the online course and we can offer recommendations.
-You can also buy wine sample boxes for Level 2 study, each box containing 40 20ml bottles of wine.
+You will buy these for the online course and we can offer recommendations to source from retailers.
+As an option, you can also buy wine sample boxes for Level 2 study, each box containing 40 20ml bottles of wine.
 This samples provider has the approval of the WSET.

 How will it work?

 You’ll follow six online modules.
 You’ll be provided with access to your own section of the WSET Global classroom.
-There will be guided support available during this time from One Foot in the Grapes.
+One Foot in the Grapes will provide guided support during this time.
 There will be an order to the modules, but you can complete them at your own pace.
 The study should take about six hours a week for five weeks to complete, plus any revision time.
 You work at a pace and a time to suit you.
 One Foot in the Grapes will invite you to occasional informal, informative, video calls but they are not compulsory.